Through the Looking Glass (video game): Description

-Alice takes place on a conventional chess board, shown in exaggerated 3D perspective.
+Through the Looking Glass takes place on a conventional chess board, shown in exaggerated 3D perspective.
 The computer's players are initially laid out in normal chess fashion, at the "far end" of the board.
-During the new-game start up, one of each of the different pieces would travel down the board toward the player, lining up in front of them.
-Clicking on any one of the pieces started the game, with Alice being allowed to make the moves of the selected piece.
+During the new-game start up, one of each of the different pieces travels down the board toward the player, lining up in front of them.
+Clicking on any one of the pieces starts the game, with Alice being allowed to make the moves of the selected piece.

 The player moves Alice to any allowable position by clicking on the board.
 Alice initially moves like a queen, along the rank and file or diagonals.
 The game allows "click ahead", so the player can click on new positions while the on-screen character is still moving in response to earlier instructions.
 The player attempts to "capture" the computer's pieces by landing on them, just as in the case of a normal game of chess.
 The computer player initially moves a single player at a time, attempting to capture Alice, as well as aggressively promoting pawns for queening.

-The player scores points by capturing the computer's players, and loses points when the computer captures Alice.
+The player scores points by capturing the computer's players and loses points when the computer captures Alice.
 The game has several speed settings, which were described even by the author as "impossible" on the fastest setting.
 Selecting a different player at the start of the game, the pawn for instance, limits Alice's moves to provide an even greater difficulty.

-The game's settings and options were hidden, accessed by clicking on the score at the top of the screen.
-This caused an image of the Cheshire Cat to fade in over the board.
-Various settings were changed by clicking on different portions of the Cat.
+The game's settings and options are hidden, accessed by clicking on the score at the top of the screen.
+This causes an image of the Cheshire Cat to fade in over the board.
+Various settings are changed by clicking on different portions of the Cat.

 The game was packaged in a fabric covered box designed to look like a hardcover book.
-Opening the front cover revealed the instructions and diskette within, and the instructions printed on the inside cover.
-The disk also contained two other small programs written by Capps, an on-screen "Dali" clock program-cum-screensaver that morphed digits as the time changed, and Amazing, a program that built complex mazes and let the user solve them by dragging the mouse.
+Opening the front cover reveals the instructions and diskette within, and the instructions printed on the inside cover.
+The disk also contains two other small programs written by Capps, an on-screen "Dali" clock program-cum-screensaver that morphs digits as the time changes, and Amazing, a program that builds complex mazes and lets the user solve them by dragging the mouse.